meguminakao/IGCN/README.md

 # IGCN : Image-to-graph convolutional network
-IGCN is a learning framework for 2D/3D deformable registration and alignment, and shape reconstruction from a single-viewpoint projection image.
+IGCN is a learning framework that integrates an image translation network $g$ and a vertex transformation network $f$. for 2D/3D deformable registration and alignment, and shape reconstruction from a single-viewpoint projection image.

 # Examples